dalehamel/usdt-report-doc/docs/00090-future-work.md

 As languages like `nodejs` have done, bpftrace and bcc should offer a means of reading annotations for JIT language instructions, mapping them back to the source code that generated the JIT instruction.
-Examining the approach that `Nodejs` and `Python` have taken to add support for ustack helpers, we should be able to generalize a means for `bpftrace` programs to interpret annotations for JIT instructions. [@Understanding DTrace ustack helpers]
+Examining the approach that `Nodejs` and `Python` have taken to add support for ustack helpers, we should be able to generalize a means for `bpftrace` programs to interpret annotations for JIT instructions. [@dtrace-ustack-helpers]

 Although ruby has a JIT under development, it would be ideal to have the code to annotate instructions for a ustack helper could be added now.